2020 Redfish World Series Rules

 - Anglers are invited to the RWS as a Team.
 The designated Captain of the team will be responsible for, and bind his/her partner to, all communication and agreements.
 After the Official Invitation is extended and payment is confirmed no changes may be made to the members of the Team except in the most extreme of circumstances and only with the approval of the RWS Producer.

-- The team entry fee for 2019 is Twenty-Five Hundred Dollars ($2500) and must be paid in full within two weeks of receiving an Official RWS Invitation by email.
-The email will contain the deadline date and time along with acceptable method(s) for completion of payment.
+- The team entry fee for 2020 is Three Thousand Dollars ($3000) and must be paid in full on or before the due date of midnight, February 28, 2020.
+The Team Acceptance letter and Profile information documents will be due within two weeks of receiving the Official RWS Invitation and other documents by email.
+The email will contain additional information about the deadline date and time along with acceptable method(s) for completion of payment.
 The deadline is irrevocable.

 II.
-Off limits, Information Sharing, and Prohibited Technique
+Off limits, Information Sharing, Official Practice Period, and Prohibited Technique

-- However, for the Official Practice* period beginning at first light September 16, 2019 and continuing through the conclusion of the 2019 RWS, anglers agree to abide by the following covenants:
+However, for the Official Practice Period beginning at first light September 14, 2020 and continuing through the conclusion of the 2020 RWS, anglers agree to abide by the following covenants:

-- During this period anglers cannot engage in the technique or practice of “burning”, ”rodeoing”, or “corralling” which primarily entails running a boat on plane near shorelines with the specific intent and for the express purposeof locating, catching, or corralling fish.
-No person may be on any raised platform, with the exception of the helm, when the combustion engine is running.
+- During this period anglers cannot engage in the technique or practice of “burning”, ”rodeoing”, or “corralling” which primarily entails running a boat on plane near shorelines with the specific intent and for the express purpose of locating, catching, or corralling fish.
+No angler may be on any raised platform, with the exception of the helm, when the combustion engine is running.

 III.
 Compliance with Applicable Law.